AstraZeneca Share Price To Improve After Sales Boost?

 Profits and spending both rise in full-year results

-R&D spend this year has seen a big increase, coming in at $5.99bn, while this year’s full year revenue numbers came in above expectations $26.6bn, a rise of 9%.
+R&D spend this year has seen a big increase, coming in at $5.99bn, while this year’s full-year revenue came in above expectations at $26.6bn, a rise of 9%.
 This included $2m of Covid-19 vaccine sales, a number which in the upcoming financial year will be split out separately.

 Minor misses unlikely to impact AstraZeneca share price

-Some of these numbers have come in below analyst expectations, however with the AstraZeneca share price down over 15% over the last three months, one has to question whether these minor misses will matter that much.
+Some of these numbers have come in below analyst expectations, however with the AstraZeneca share price down more than 15% over the last three months, one has to question whether these minor misses will matter that much.

-In terms of guidance for 2021 AstraZeneca has said it expects total revenue to rise by a low-teens percentage, adding the caveat that it doesn’t include any revenue or profit impact from sales of Covid-19 vaccine, with the intention that it will report these in the next quarter.
-The guidance also excludes any impact from its recent acquisition of Alexion which is due to close in Q3 2021.
+In terms of guidance for 2021, AstraZeneca has said it expects total revenue to rise by a low-teens percentage, adding the caveat that it doesn’t include any revenue or profit impact from sales of the Covid-19 vaccine, with the intention that it will report these in the next quarter.
+The guidance also excludes any impact from its recent acquisition of Alexion, which is due to close in Q3 2021.